Sparse structure estimation for multivariate count data with PLN-network

 plot(network_models, "stability")

-When you are done, do not forget to get back to the standard sequential plan with future.
+When you are done, do not forget to get back to the default (sequential) behavior.

 specific one, mostly for network visualization purposes.
 Most fields and